BxCppDev/Vire/examples/cms/ex01/README.rst

 Preparation
 -----------

-Setup Vire and its dependees from a Cadfaelbrew shell:
+Setup Vire and its dependees from a Linuxbrew shell:

 .. code:: sh

-	  $ brew sh
+	  $ linuxbrew_setup
 	  $ bayeux_dev_setup
 	  $ vire_dev_setup
 	  $ which virequery